 Is leprosy found in the UK?

 Leprosy in the UK was widespread during the Middle Ages but declined from the 1400s onwards.
 The last indigenous case of leprosy in the UK died in 1798.
 Since 2015 there have been an average of five new cases of leprosy in the UK each year.
-However, this is largely due to people entering the UK from highly endemic countries.
+However, these are found among people entering the UK from highly endemic countries.

-If multidrug therapy (MDT) is provided free of charge, why do you say that it costs £24 to cure one person of leprosy?
+If Multidrug therapy is provided free of charge, why do you say that it costs £24 to cure one person of leprosy?

-This £24 covers the administration and transportation of MDT, plus the necessary care provided at a hospital or clinic.
+This £24 covers the administration and transportation of the drugs, plus the necessary care provided at a hospital or clinic.

 When will leprosy be eradicated?